Wondering what jobs pay $15 an hour? And, how much is $15 an hour per year?

 While the Federal minimum wage remains at $7.25 per hour despite rapid inflation since 2009, some states have bumped up their minimum wages to up to $15 per hour since 2019 – which is quite a bit of a relief!

 But, is $15 an hour a good salary to live comfortably?
 And, what is your actual take-home after taxes for a $15-an-hour job?

 In this article, we are going to discuss how much $15 per hour gets you yearly and some of the jobs you might consider for the rate.
-Also, I am going to answer that question bothering you, is $15 an hour a good salary?
+Don’t miss out on our salary calculator feature.

 Answers to these questions will help you budget and ensure that your bills and debts are settled on time.
 This way, you will be able to save for a vacation, retirement, or even a mortgage.

 Let’s look at $15 per hour is how much yearly.

 $15 An Hour Is How Much Per Year?

 The annual pay for an individual with a $15 hourly wage is $31,200 a year before taxes.

 To calculate ‘$15 an hour is how much per year’ we are going to multiply the $15 hourly pay by the total number of hours you work in one year.

 In the USA, a full-time employee works for 40 hours.
 And, if you take an unpaid leave of 2 weeks, you will factor 50 weeks into the calculations, instead of 52 weeks.